auth0/auth0-PHP/README.md

     // The Id Token for the user as a string.
     $idToken = $session->idToken;

-    // The access token for the user, as a string.
+    // The Access Token for the user, as a string.
     $accessToken = $session->accessToken;

-    // A unix timestamp representing when the access token is expected to expire, as an int.
+    // A Unix timestamp representing when the Access Token is expected to expire, as an int.
     $accessTokenExpiration = $session->accessTokenExpiration;

-    // A bool; if time() has beyond the value of $accessTokenExpiration, this will be true.
+    // A bool; if time() is greater than the value of $accessTokenExpiration, this will be true.
     $accessTokenExpired = $session->accessTokenExpired;

-    // A refresh token, if available, as a string.
+    // A Refresh Token, if available, as a string.
     $refreshToken = $session->refreshToken;

     // Data about the user as an array.